SUDDEN DESU

 • IDOL - You end up working as an idol singer

-Oh boy, a bunch of cheats!
-I haven't tested them all fully, but:
+Amusing named “Hiding Place,” we have a selection of cheats.
+I haven’t tested them all fully, but:

 • NORMA ALL 1 - Make the number of required correct answers (the ’norma’) always only 1